framely/community/docs/guide/start-with-clone.md

     ![enter chatbot](/images/guide/start-with-clone/click_clone.png)
     :::

-2. Once you click **Clone**, a pop-up window for basic chatbot settings will appear, you need to decide couple things:
+2. Once you click **Clone**, a pop-up window for basic chatbot settings will appear, you need to decide a couple of things:
    - Choose which **Owner** organization you want to clone this project to.
-   - Optionally you can change the **Project label** for this clone.
+   - Optionally, you can change the **Project label** for this clone.
    - Decide on how you want to **Deploy** this, have OpenCUI hosting it for you or have it deployed on premise.
    - Pick which **Region** you want to deploy this chatbot to, pick one that is closer to your targeted users.
    - Click on **Clone** at the bottom of the popup.